 Growing up in the middle of the forest, nature and biology have interested me since a very young age and for a long time I planned to study biology.
 Eventually though, it was my passion for creating things, first expressed through writing and drawing as a child, that drove me to choose a career in craft and design instead.
 So, after finishing my matriculation examination in Germany I returned to Finland, Lahti specifically, to study to be an artisan for goldsmithing and subsequently a jewelry designer.
 These studies are probably the reason that I have quite a craft- and material-centered approach to my work and that the aesthetics of a piece are very important to me.
 A ten month long exchange to Japan was also part of my studies.
 I learned about working with urushi, Japanese lacquer, something that has taught me a great deal about how to be patient in craft.

 Since October 2013 I work in Helsinki under the trade name Silver Crane.
 While at the start I mostly created small jewelry series in silver and other products for sale, I soon turned more and more toward jewelry art, which has by now become my main focus.
-I have been participating in numerous exhibitions and fairs all over Europe and held several solo exhibitions as well.
-My work has been supported by the Finnish Cultural Foundation as well as Taike, the Arts Promotion Center Finland and my pieces are in the collection of the Finnish State Art Commission and the Craft Museum of Finland, among others.
+I have been participating in numerous exhibitions and fairs all over Europe and held many solo exhibitions as well.
+My work has been supported by the Finnish Cultural Foundation as well as the Arts Promotion Center Finland and pieces of mine are in the collection of Museum Arnhem in the Netherlands, the Finnish State Art Commission and the Craft Museum of Finland, among others.

 All the while my German home remains very important to me.
 The meadows and forests of my home, the cranes calling in spring and fall have shaped who I am, and like these migratory birds, I continue to go back and forth between the rolling hills of northern Germany and the south of Finland each year.